LeoBianchin/LeoBianchin/README.md

-- Hi!
-I’m @LeoBianchin, and I'm a software developer.
+# Leonardo Bianchin da Silveira
-- I’m currently working with projects based on .NET (Framework and Core) for Desktop applications.
+### Hi!
+Welcome to my profile.

-- I have interest in learning about Web and Mobile development.
+* I'm a software developer currently working with projects based on .NET (Framework and Core).

 - How to reach me:
   *LinkedIn: https://www.linkedin.com/in/leonardobianchin/